The complete cast stone installation guide to achieve the perfect finish.

 Point up all joints and when pointing them up it is best to put masking tape either side of the joints to prevent staining.

-2. Cast stone Portico installation
+2. Cast Stone Portico Installation

 1. Portico with floor:

-Set out and lay the risers and then either leave the risers to set or carefully fill the void with concrete without disturbing the risers, leaving sufficient gap for a bed of mortar or epoxy resin beneath the floor slabs.
+When installing a cast stone portico with a floor, set out and lay the risers and then either leave the risers to set or carefully fill the void with concrete without disturbing the risers, leaving sufficient gap for a bed of mortar or epoxy resin beneath the floor slabs.
 Keep any mortar joints raked back a minimum of 10mm to allow for pointing up after construction.

 Lay the floor and then cover with polythene for protection, again keeping joints raked back a minimum of 10mm.